erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Enable the ASS
         </th>
         <td>
-            Make the mod do the thing.
+            Make the mod do the thing
         </td>
     </tr>
     <tr>